-Here’s a psychographic segmentation example directed at top-middle class members who may be interested in growing their business:
+This Intercom ad is a perfect psychographic segmentation example directed at top-middle-class members who may be interested in growing their business:

-These are white- or grey-collar workers who live “conventional” lives.
-They can provide the basics for their families (food, shelter, clothing, etc.), along with some occasional extras (large purchases are made with careful consideration based on finances and logistics).
+These are people who live “conventional” lives.
+They can provide the basics for their families (food, shelter, clothing, etc.), along with some occasional extras, large purchases are made with careful consideration based on finances and logistics.

 This Carnival ad would most likely be shown to someone in any of the classes above, as they are the only ones who could afford a cruise:

 It would be careless to show it to someone in either of the two the lower classes, because there is little chance they would even consider spending what little money they have on lavish vacation.

-This class consists of blue-collar workers who earn just enough money to get by and no extra.
+This class consists of blue-collar workers who earn just enough money to get by—and nothing extra.
 These people are always in “defense” mode, looking to work as much as possible and save as much as they can.

-These individuals are either underemployed or unemployed, and live well below the typical standard of living.
-They spend what little money they do make on the bare essentials, and sometimes, must even forego the essentials.
+These individuals are either underemployed or unemployed and live well below the typical standard of living.
+They spend what little money they do make on the bare essentials and, sometimes, must even forego these.

-Many of these categories and subcategories coexist and overlap with one another (e.g., a Survivalist would also be a member of the lower class).
-These segments may also cross with other segmentation methods (think demographic segmentation — income — in terms of social class).
+Many of these categories and subcategories coexist and overlap with one another (e.g., a Survivalist is often a member of the lower class).
+These segments may also cross with other segmentation methods like demographic segmentation (income level) in terms of social class.

 Get all psychographic segmentation benefits by getting to know your audience as individuals

 Digital relationships between prospects/customers and companies can often feel disconnected and inhuman.
 More than ever, marketing teams need to implement sophisticated techniques like psychographic segmentation in their advertising efforts—because the better you know a person, the more personal value proposition you can offer.

-Once you’ve tweaked your marketing initiatives to reflect the psychographic data, get more out of your post-click opportunities, sign up for an Instapage Enterprise demo today.
+Once you’ve tweaked your marketing initiatives to reflect the psychographic data and get more out of your advertising opportunities, sign up for an Instapage demo today.